 With some onboarding preparation, you can turn the typical first-day employee anxiety into genuine excitement.
-Making the right impression will not only make your employee feel prepared for the new job, but will ensure that they feel comfortable and welcome at your organization.
+Making the right impression will not only make your employee feel prepared for the new job and respective responsibilities but will also ensure that they feel comfortable and welcome at your organization.

-Here are 10 things to prepare for your new employee’s first day at work.
+Don’t know where to begin?
+We’ve put together 10 steps to prepare for your new employee’s first day at work.

 Before the employee’s arrival, send a welcome announcement to the rest of the company.
 The announcement should include some basic information about them:

 Employees can then easily see if they have anything in common, like a shared interest or experience that can help break the ice.

 On the employee’s first day, make sure someone is waiting to greet him or her at the door.
 Also, ensure that their space is ready for them, including preparing their:

 This step shows the employee that he or she is a priority and a valued member of the organization.
 It also helps solve a lot of logistical issues right away so their first day can be meaningful and productive.

 Related blog post: How much do hiring and onboarding cost?

 Giving your employee a directory of the staff will help them get familiar with their coworkers and make them feel more comfortable introducing themselves.
 An online, up-to-date employee directory is a convenient option.
 This will also help direct their questions to the right people.

 First-day formalities can often be tedious, especially when dealing with a mountain of onboarding paperwork.
 Instead of wasting valuable time filling out form after form, have your employee sign their paperwork electronically.
 This not only saves time but keeps all necessary documents safe in one place for future use.
 Have your new employee fill these out electronically on their first day– or better yet, have them do it before their start date!